 Welcome to Sensory Play Tuesday!

-Sure, you could hand your child a bin and let them go to town; but you can also pair play with stories and mix in a few “coached” activities to help extend independent learning.
+Sure, you could hand your child a box and let them go to town; but you can also pair play with stories and mix in a few “coached” activities to help extend independent learning.
 To help you get started, we’ve included a few ideas below!

-MAKE YOUR HALLOWEEN SENSORY BIN
+MAKE YOUR THANKFUL FOR FALL SENSORY BIN

 What You’ll Need: